Buvt, How it works

 Since calculating hashcodes takes time, syncing is done "differentially", that is only files that have changed get their hashcode recalculated.

-Every "Location" (tree) has the db in its top folder.
+Every "Location" (tree) has the db in its top folder (see image).
 It contains each files filename, hashcode, modification time and size.

-The db contains data about its "own" files as well as any subtrees from upstream Locations.
+The db contains data about its "own" files as well as any subtrees from upstream locations. (again see the image.)

-When syncing to (updating) the db, only the Locations "own" files are considered, the files (db-entries) that have their origin in upstream Locations are left untouched.
+When syncing to (updating) the db, only the locations "own" files are considered, the db-entries (files) that have their origin in upstream locations are left untouched.

 Those files which had their hashcode recalculated, have their SM (size and modification time) "uniquified" with respect to the hashcode.
 That is the timestamp may be changed for certain files.